 ISF Waterloo is the first Google for Education School in Belgium with all teachers becoming Google Certified in 2015.
 Students access learning resources through the school’s Google platform using Chromebooks, Tablets, and also the Interactive Whiteboard, which is installed in every classroom.
 ISF Waterloo also offers the International A-levels for 17–18-year-old students.
 French is taught at all levels, scholarships are available and a network of school buses connects to most areas of greater Brussels.

 SF Tervuren is an international school, situated in the Tervuren commune, near Brussels – conveniently located just south of Brussels.
 The school year starts in September and classes are divided as follows:

 Foundation: children aged two-and-a-half – 4 years

 The Antwerp International School

 Founded in 1967, the Antwerp International School (AIS) has a long tradition of excellence and offers a world-class international education in English to children from 2.5–18 years old.
-AIS is proud to offer the International Baccalaureate (IB) Diploma Programme, the IB Middle Years Programme (MYP) and the IB Primary Years Programme (PYP).
+AIS is proud to offer the International Baccalaureate (IB) Diploma Program, the IB Middle Years Program (MYP) and the IB Primary Years Program (PYP).
 With 40 nationalities represented, AIS provides a holistic and personalised approach to teaching with a wide variety of extracurricular activities such as sports, the arts, and fieldtrips.

 AIS is fully accredited by the New England Association of Schools and Colleges and by the Council of International Schools.
-AIS has a BYOD (Bring Your Own Device) laptop programme.
+AIS has a BYOD (Bring Your Own Device) laptop program.